chapel-lang/chapel/doc/rst/language/spec/variables.rst

         var x: int;
         select arg {
           when 0 {
-            //split init will occur here
+            // split init will occur here
             x = 1;
           }
           when 1 {
             x = 2;
           }
           otherwise {
-            //now all paths initialize, return, or throw. return;
+            // now all paths initialize, return, or throw. return;
           }
         }